young professionals

 So, if you want to stay ahead, don’t just look up to the people who’ve been there.

-Look around at the people who are forging new paths.
+Look around at the younger generation who are forging new paths, experimenting with novel ideas, and constantly pushing boundaries.

 Best,